Articles in this section

 Example 1

-Utilizing a custom text binding combining static text and the binding syntax to inject user profile information, response form answers, and static text to create a customized sentence for a prospect
+Using a custom text binding to combine static text and binding syntax for user profile information and response form answers, to create a customized sentence for a prospect.
+The binding is:

 UserProfile.Company.Name = MyCompany